-The evolution of today's technology has seen a tremendous increase in the number and types of networked devices, network topologies, cloud implementations and the general hybridization of networks for all of the connectivity and communications needs.
-Highly skilled Network Engineers are responsible for the design, implementation and maintenance of our networked systems to include the integration of new technologies.
-A strong foundational knowledge of network and systems engineering concepts form the basis on which the advanced topics are built.
-Key concepts such as routing, switching, server operating systems, email systems, IOT, IP telephony, wireless, cloud, and virtualization will be explored in detail.
-Graduates will demonstrate a mastery of network architecture and be fluent in system and network device administration, cloud computing, and virtualization technology.
-This degree will prepare you with the skills required to become a successful network or systems engineer/administrator.
+Today's increasingly connected digital world has created an internet and data-dependent society.
+Highly skilled network engineers are responsible for the design, implementation and maintenance of our networked systems.
+A strong foundational knowledge of network and systems engineering concepts forms the basis on which the advanced topics are built.
+Key concepts such as routing, switching, server operating systems, email systems, IP telephony, security concepts, wireless and virtualization are explored in detail.
+Contemporary topics such as IT mobilization, virtualization, cloud computing and data center design are some of the new and exciting degree focus areas.
+Graduates demonstrate mastery of secure network architecture and are fluent in multi-platform systems administration.
+This degree prepares students with the skills required to become successful network engineers, systems engineers and network systems administrators.
+The Classification of Instructional Programs (CIP) code for Network Engineering is 15.1204.